Alison Samantha Johnson

 "Alison Samantha Johnson’s costumes range from Dorothy’s familiar blue gingham dress, her own interpretation of the Scarecrow, Tin Man and Lion costumes.
 Johnson’s winged wardrobe for the flying monkeys help add to the darker qualities of the storytelling."
 Jeffery Walker, DC Theatre Scene

-create several striking visual moments thanks to effective scenery and costumes and evocative movement."
+"Directors create several striking visual moments thanks to effective scenery and costumes and evocative movement."

 Andre Hereford, Metro Weekly